 - a) Ensure that the lap belt is routed through the belt guidance of the booster seat. - b) Remove the slack of the lap belt by pulling the diagonal belt inboards with a force of 150N. - c) Route the diagonal belt through the belt guidance of the booster for boosters with high back.
 Ensure that the belt is not twisted in the guidance of the booster. - d) The belt shall lie naturally across the chest and be allowed to sit as it falls.
-A load of 50N shall be applied to the diagonal section of the belt towards the D-loop to achieve a natural and flat belt position across the chest.

-- e) The use of any non permanent belt guides or clips on either the vehicle or CRS is prohibited. - f) There shall be no tape or stickers applied to the diagonal section of the adult belt.
+A load of 50N shall be applied to the diagonal section of the belt towards the D-loop to achieve a natural and flat belt position across the chest. - e) The use of any non permanent belt guides or clips on either the vehicle or CRS is prohibited. - f) Tape or stickers may be applied to the diagonal section of the adult belt, provided that they are in a position that will not affect belt interaction with the shoulder or belt guides during or after firing of any pre-tensioner.